-(i) intensive winter grazing does not occur on more than 50ha or 10% 15% of the area of the land holding, whichever is the greater; and

-- (ii) the slope of land that is used for intensive winter grazing must be 10 degrees or less; and - (iii) livestock must be kept at least: - (1) 20 metres from the bed of any Regionally Significant Wetland or Sensitive Water Bodies listed in Appendix A, nohoanga listed in Appendix B, mātaitai reserve, taiāpure, estuary or the coastal marine area; and - (2) 10 metres from the bed of any other river, lake, artificial watercourse (regardless of whether there is any water in it at the time), modified water course or natural wetland; and - (iv) critical source areas within the area being intensively winter grazed must: - (1) be identified in the Farm Environmental Management Plan; and - (2) have stock excluded from them; and - (3) not be cultivated into forage crops for intensive winter grazing; and - (v) the land that is used for intensive winter grazing must be replanted as soon as practicable after livestock have grazed the land's annual forage crop; and - (vi) a Farm Environmental Management Plan for the landholding is prepared and implemented in accordance with Appendix N, that also includes a winter grazing plan that includes: - (1) downslope grazing or a 20 metre 'last-bite' strip at the base of the slope; and - (2) back fencing to prevent stock entering previously grazed areas; and - (3) transportable water troughs; and - (vii) no intensive winter grazing occurs at an altitude greater than 800 metres above mean sea level; and
+- (a) Intensive winter grazing is a permitted activity provided the following conditions are met: - (i) intensive winter grazing does not occur on more than 50ha or 15% 10% of the area of the land holding, whichever is the greater; and - (ia) intensive winter grazing does not occur on more than the maximum area of the landholding used for intensive winter grazing in any one year, during the five years 2014-2019; and - (ii) the slope of land that is used for intensive winter grazing must be 10 degrees or less; and - (iii) stock must be separated by a vegetated setback at least: - (1) 20 metres from the bed of any Regionally Significant Wetland or Sensitive Water Bodies listed in Appendix A, nohoanga listed in Appendix B, mātaitai reserve, taiāpure, estuary or the coastal marine area; and - (2) 20 metres from the bed of any other river, lake, artificial watercourse (regardless of whether there is any water in it at the time), modified water course or natural wetland, where the slope of the land used for intensive winter grazing is 10 degrees or more; and - (3) 10 metres from the bed of any other river, lake, artificial watercourse (regardless of whether there is any water in it at the time), modified water course or natural wetland, where the slope of the land used for intensive winter grazing is 10 degrees or less. - (iv) critical source areas within the area being intensively winter grazed must: - (1) be identified in the Farm Environmental Management Plan; and - 2) have stock excluded from them; and - (3) not be cultivated into forage crops for intensive winter grazing; and - (v) the land that is used for intensive winter grazing must be replanted as soon as practicable after livestock have grazed the land's annual forage crop; and - (vi) a Farm Environmental Management Plan for the landholding is prepared and implemented in accordance with Appendix N, that also includes a winter grazing plan that includes: - (1) downslope grazing or a 20 metre 'last-bite' strip at the base of the slope; and - (2) back fencing to prevent stock entering previously grazed areas; and - (3) transportable water troughs; and - (vii) no intensive winter grazing occurs at an altitude greater than 800 metres above mean sea level. ; and - (b) The use of land for intensive winter grazing that does not meet conditions (a)(i)-(vi) of Rule 20A is a restricted discretionary activity provided the following conditions are met: - (i) a Farm Environmental Management Plan is prepared and implemented in accordance with Appendix N that demonstrates that nitrogen, phosphorus, sediment and microbial contaminants will be minimised, and reduced where the intensive winter grazing occurs in a catchment identified in Schedule X in comparison to the activity currently occurring on the site; and

-Federated Farmers (if change sought to (a)(i) not accepted):